ppkgtmm/ppkgtmm/README.md

-#### Hi there :blush:
+#### Hi there
-I am Pinky Gautam, currently studying Computer Engineeing
+Just an ordinary Computer Engineeing student learning everyday

 <!--